 OK [<arbitrary debugging information>]

-- Request could not be fulfilled.
-The error codes are mostly application
+Request could not be fulfilled.
+The possible error codes are defined

 D <raw data>

 Raw data returned to client.
 There must be exactly one space after the ’D’.
 The values for ’%’, CR and LF must be percent escaped; these are encoded as %25, %0D and %0A, respectively.
 Only uppercase letters should be used in the hexadecimal representation.
 Other characters may be percent escaped for easier debugging.
 All Data lines are considered one data stream up to the OK or ERR response.
 Status and Inquiry Responses may be mixed with the Data lines.

 INQUIRE keyword <parameters>

 The server needs further information from the client.
 The client should respond with data (using the “D” command and terminated by “END”).
 Alternatively, the client may cancel the current operation by responding with “CAN”.